Patroni-assisted fallback

 3. Doorman sends GET /cluster to all configured Patroni URLs in parallel and takes the first successful response.

-5. The new connection enters the pool with a reduced lifetime (default 30 seconds, matching the cooldown).
+8. The successful connection enters the pool with a reduced lifetime (default 30 seconds, matching the cooldown).
 It follows all normal pool rules: coordinator limits, idle timeout, recycle.

-6. Subsequent connections during the cooldown go to the same fallback host directly, without re-querying the Patroni API.
+9. Subsequent connections during the cooldown go to the same fallback host directly, without re-querying the Patroni API.
+If that cached host fails on a later startup, doorman clears the cache and runs one extra discovery round.

 Write queries on a replica